The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 * Re-opener (Technical Finish + Devilment)

-  * Technical Step → 4 Steps → (hard clip potion) → Technical Finish (Devilment) → Saber Dance → Standard Step → 2 Steps → Standard Finish (Flourish) → continue with normal Technical Finish GCD priority
+  * Technical Step → four Steps → (hard clip potion) → Technical Finish (Devilment) → Saber Dance → Standard Step → two Steps → Standard Finish (Flourish) → continue with normal Technical Finish GCD priority

 This opener gives you a lot of room to get off all of your procs even with the forced march / ordained stillness mechanics affecting your ability to perform GCDs.

 * If you do not have Technical Step / Devilment up right away you can:

-  * Standard Step → 2 Steps → (hard clip potion) → Standard Finish (Flourish) → Saber Dance → use your Proc GCDs and Standard Step when it comes up
+  * Standard Step → two Steps → (hard clip potion) → Standard Finish (Flourish) → Saber Dance → use your Proc GCDs and Standard Step when it comes up

 This will desync Flourish from Technical Step / Devilment for the majority of the last phase, which may end up gaining you a usage of Flourish at the end of the fight.
 If delaying your Technical Step and Devilment, a good time to use it would be after the Ordained Motion/Stillness and Forced March mechanics have finished.
 Even though this is significantly outside of your potion window, you will be able to use Technical Step / Devilment off cooldown for the remainder of the fight with the third usage in Perfect Alexander realigning with the potion.
 Coordinate with the other members of your raid group to keep two minute raid buffs aligned.